shreykr2802/bento-box-crispy/README.md

 - Created this to learn Svelte.
 - Not the world class code (obviously 🤷🏻).
-- Written in Javascript like a 12 year old's code.
+- Written in Javascript.
 Who cares about typescript (😰).
 - Many issues and not even utlized svelte to its full extent.

 ## Installation

-Install bento-box-crispy with bun (yeah I wanted to be cool)
+Install bento-box-crispy with bun

 ```bash
   bun install bento-box-crispy